LukaszPodolski/Financial-Statement-Generation-and-Analysis---Recruitment-Task/README.md

 	- LIABILITIES [PLN] 10,500,000

 b.
-Macro and operational assumptions:
+Macro and operational assumptions:<br>

 	-Each period is 12 months.
 	-Annual inflation of 2.5% starting from period t+1.